requireiot/MySensorsTracker/README.md

 Prerequisites
 -------------
-The app assumes taht all MySensors messages are captured by an MQTT gateway, as described on the [MySensors website](https://www.mysensors.org/build/mqtt_gateway)
+The app assumes that all MySensors messages are captured by an MQTT gateway, as described on the [MySensors website](https://www.mysensors.org/build/mqtt_gateway)

 The app is written in Python 3.
 I have tested this both on my Microsoft Windows 10 development machine, and on a Debian 10 (Buster) Linux virtual server.